gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 {{% figure src="jk-flipflop-symbol.png" width="400px" caption="The schematic symbol for a JK flip-flop." %}}

-TODO: Should the `CLK` input really have a wedge since it's level-triggered?
+{{% warning %}}
+The `CLK` input to a JK flip-flop is traditionally drawn with a wedge symbol.
+The wedge symbol is normally associated with edge-triggered inputs, but the `CLK` input for a JK flip-flop is level-triggered.
+{{% /warning %}}

 The letters J and K were chosen by the inventor of the JK flip-flop, Jack Kilby[^electronics-tutorials-jk-flip-flop].
 A JK flip-flop can be built with NAND gates with the following circuit: